MoleInTheWall/Purge_Fix_Nvidia_Drivers/README.md

-This is a repo for fully clearing nvidia drivers from a system as well as fixing some comon issues encontured with nvidia drivers.
+This is a repo for fully clearing NVIDIA drivers from a system as well as fixing some common issues encountered with NVIDIA drivers.
 Possible Windows And OSX support in the future.

 -No AI Code!
 -Xorg Fixs